busy

 busy busy

-Here's the RFX shifter I found on the UK eBay.
+Here's an RFX shifter I found on the UK eBay.
 It is very similar to the Driven shifter, differing only in colour and in the shape of the shaft; it's slightly more angular along the middle.

 busy busy